czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

     - Write a book formatter, so he could format the way he liked
       - Beautiful math, beautiful code, images, text → designed his own font
     - TeX - classic high-quality formatter
-      - He used this to produce the book’s second edition + future versions
+      - He used this to produce the book's second edition + future versions
-    - Side project: The TeXbook - book about TeX’s design and algorithms, detailed internal doc. about TeX
+    - Side project: The TeXbook - book about TeX's design and algorithms, detailed internal doc. about TeX
       - `tex.pas` - the TeX source code, written in Pascal
       - `texbook.tex` - the TeXbook source code, written in TeX
       - Keeping these 2 files in sync is a pain
         - Side side project: Literate Programming
-          - Basic idea: don’t separate documentation and source code, put the documentation in source code → easy to keep in sync
+          - Basic idea: don't separate documentation and source code, put the documentation in source code → easy to keep in sync
           - One file: `tex.tangled` → contains source code and documentation
             - `p1 <tex.tangled >tex.pas` → throws away documentation
             - `p2 <tex.tangled >texbook.tex` → throws away source code